Diagnosis of infection with Cryptococcus species

 The presence of cryptococcal antigen in pleural fluid is indicative of infection with Cryptococcus species.

-Monitoring cryptococcal antigen levels as a means to determine response to therapy is discouraged, as antigen levels may persist despite adequate treatment and disease resolution.
+Monitoring cryptococcal antigen levels to determine response to therapy is discouraged, as antigen levels may persist despite adequate treatment and disease resolution.

 A negative result indicates lack of infection; however, rare cases of false-negative results have been reported.
 Fungal culture should always be ordered alongside antigen testing.